maxhoffmann/ocss/README.md

 Compiler
 --------

-- uses an AST which is created by a seperate [ocss-parser](https://github.com/maxhoffmann/ocss-parser)
+uses an AST which is created by a seperate [ocss-parser](https://github.com/maxhoffmann/ocss-parser)
-- every rule is its own module
-- all rules are turned on by default and can only to be disabled with a settings file (not recommended)

 __prevents:__
 - IDs